Going to Dry Tortugas by seaplane is such a fun day trip from Key West!

 Dry Tortugas by Seaplane – Day Trip from Key West Overview

 PTO/Vacation Days Needed: 0-2

-If riding in a seaplane is on your bucketlist, this is a great place to do it!
+If riding in a seaplane is on your bucketlist, going to Dry Tortugas by seaplane is a great time to do it!
 We opted to splurge for the seaplane to Dry Tortugas, and it was such a cool experience.
 I even got to ride in the cockpit with the pilot!

 Key West Seaplane Charters is the only seaplane company that operates to the island

 - Half Day Excursion: $342 (2.5 hours on the island)